DocsWriting Studio › Auto-version rules

 Before the AI writes The Coach or AI analysis snapshots before it modifies a file

 Naive version-control tools use a dumb timer — "snapshot every N minutes."
-Slima doesn't.
+Slima doesn't — it ties versions to moments that actually matter to you:

 • You're typing fast → no version (it would break your flow, and the text isn't stable yet)